Flooding Remains a Concern

 SATURDAY:

 Can’t shake the rain chances.
-Highs in the 80s and upper 70s.
+Highs in the mid to upper 70s.

 SUNDAY:

 Still some rain in the forecast.
-Highs in the 80s and upper 70s.
+Highs in the mid to upper 70s.

 MONDAY:

-A bit drier.
-Highs in the low to mid 80s and upper 70s.
+A bit drier, still unsettled.
+Highs in the upper 70s low 80s.

 TUESDAY: